nank1ro/codigo-questions/it/kotlin/lists/_theory.md

 ---

-In Kotlin possiamo far scorrere un array in un ciclo in un modo molto semplice usando le parole chiave `for..in`:
+In Kotlin possiamo far scorrere una lista in un ciclo in un modo molto semplice usando le parole chiave `for..in`:
 ```kotlin
 val numeri = listOf(1, 2, 3)
 for (num in numeri) {